lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session06_say.md

 **Question 2: Over what time frame does an experiment run?**

-Answer: You can find the time frame in the **Experiment Timeline section up at the top of the model diagram section**.
+Answer: You can find the time frame in the **Experiment Timeline** section up at the top of the model diagram section.
 Experiments simulate the plausible future out **two years from today**.

 **Question 3: What happens in the diagram when you *Reveal Complexity*?**